Ready for Brexit

 This applies since 01.01.2021 for all shipments between the EU and UK, only shipments from the EU to Northern Ireland are excluded.

 Customs clearances must be sorted out in advance of shipment

 Two years ago, we put in place a Brexit project team possessing all the skills and expertise required to ensure that our customers’ goods can continue to flow securely from and to the UK in 2021 and beyond.
 Due to the uncertain progress of the talks, our team of experts had to develop suitable concepts and solutions that would help ensure the smooth transport of goods whatever the political outcome, covering every conceivable permutation of hard and soft Brexit.
 We also increased the staff in our customs teams, particularly in the United Kingdom and in Ireland, so as to get a handle on all the extra work that will be involved in customs clearances.
 In addition, we created new IT solutions that allow our customers to securely and efficiently manage customs procedures.
 But the active participation of our customers is vitally important in ensuring that customs processes are handled securely and with maximum efficiency.
 It is only by acting in concert that we can optimize our efforts and fulfill all customs requirements, so that network shipments can be transported without any hiccups.
 An important part of this is checking in advance whether shipments fulfill all customs requirements for transport from and to the UK in order to prevent unpredictable holdups at customs stations.
+In particular, the completeness and quality of customs documents are an essential prerequisite for the processing of shipments.
 After all, the secure functioning of the network is of paramount importance for us and our customers.

 To find the perfect solution for your shipments, it is vitally important that you make thorough preparations.
 Here is a list of the most important tasks you need to carry out to support us in the efficient handling of your order: